 The ICD constantly monitors your heart rhythm.
 If it detects a rhythm that's too slow, it sends an electrical signal that paces your heart as a pacemaker would.
 If it detects ventricular tachycardia or ventricular fibrillation, it sends out low- or high-energy shocks to reset your heart to a normal rhythm.
-An ICD may be more effective than drug treatment at reducing your chance of having a fatal arrhythmia.
+An ICD is more effective than drugs for preventing a fatal arrhythmia.

 Coronary angioplasty and stent placement.
 This procedure is for the treatment of severe coronary artery disease.
 It opens blocked coronary arteries, letting blood flow more freely to your heart.
 If your ventricular fibrillation was caused by a heart attack, this procedure may reduce your risk of future episodes of ventricular fibrillation.